 The image below is a photograph of NGC 3565 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 3565 - Elliptical/Spiral Galaxy is classified as Elliptical/Spiral (E-S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 3565 - Elliptical/Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 3565 - Elliptical/Spiral Galaxy in Crater is classified as Elliptical/Spiral (E-S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 3565 - Elliptical/Spiral Galaxy in Crater in the Hubble de Vaucouleurs sequence.